learnforpractice/pyeos/pyeos.md

 $ cd ~/dev/eos/build/programs/
 $ ./pyeos/pyeos -i
 ```
 The first three commands only need to run once.
-If everything is fine,a Python interactive console shall appeal.That's it.
-Next,let us see what Pyeos can do.
+If everything is fine, a Python interactive console shall appeal.
+That's it.
+Next, let us see what Pyeos can do.
 For a better debug, replace

 ```
 ./pyeos/pyeos -i